LLILAS Advisory Council

 New York, New York

-David Wells oversees media relations in the Americas for Goldman Sachs, which he joined as a managing director in September 2010.
-Prior to joining Goldman, he was head of marketing and communications for Europe, the Middle East, and Africa at JPMorgan from 2008 to 2010.
-He worked as a journalist before joining the banking industry, working as editor of international company news, deputy world news editor, and senior Wall Street correspondent for the Financial Times.
-During that time, he was also a commentator for National Public Radio’s Marketplace and a frequent contributor to programs on CNBC, CNN, the BBC, and other television networks.
-David earned an MA in Latin American studies from The University of Texas and a BA from Texas Christian University.
+David Wells is part of the management team in Goldman Sachs’ Investment Management Division.
+He joined the firm as a managing director in September 2010, running media relations in the Americas.
+Prior to joining the firm, he was head of marketing and communications for Europe, the Middle East, and Africa at JPMorgan, from 2008 to 2010.
+Before joining the banking industry, he was a journalist.
+His journalism career included editor of international company news, deputy world news editor, and senior Wall Street correspondent for the Financial Times; commentator for National Public Radio’s Marketplace; and a frequent contributor to programs on CNBC, CNN, the BBC and other television networks.
+He covered Wall Street and the energy industry for Bloomberg News from 1998 to 2003.
+During the 1990s, he wrote for news outlets in Texas, including Petroleum Argus, an energy industry trade publication, and the Fort Worth Star-Telegram.
+Wells earned an MA in Latin American Studies from The University of Texas and a BA from Texas Christian University.